Article

-In this article, we’ll explore why time tracking is essential, the importance of and challenges of time tracking, standard methods, benefits, and how automation can completely transform how your organization manages employee time.
+In this article, you’ll explore why time tracking matters, the main challenges, standard methods, benefits, and how automation can transform how you manage employee time.

 What is employee time tracking?

-Time tracking is the process for how companies record the hours worked by employees and the system to ensure they’re accurately compensated for their time worked.
-Time tracking is a subset of time and attendance, a broad category that also includes employee attendance tracking, time off tracking, billable hours, and employee scheduling.
-There are three main components of time tracking: time entry, timesheet approval, and payroll & compliance.
+Time tracking is a part of time and attendance, a broad category that also includes employee attendance tracking, time off tracking, billable hours, and employee scheduling.

 Time entry

-Commonly known as “clocking in and out” or “punching in and out,” time entry is the process of logging employees’ start times, end times, and unpaid breaks daily.
-These timestamps can be recorded manually on a timecard or through digital means such as spreadsheets and time tracking software.
-Many modern systems streamline time tracking by using employee logins and logouts to capture work hours automatically.
+Commonly known as “clocking in and out” or “punching in and out,” time entry is the process of logging employees’ start times, end times, and unpaid breaks each day.

 Timesheet approvals